Are you being bombarded with emails from people you have never heard from?

 If you did that every day you are spending just under an hour a week.
 Just think how much work you could get done in that time.
 It is important to manage your time effectively.

 Wouldn’t it be great if you could filter out unwanted emails from companies you have never heard of or signed up for?.
 If so, you should use mail filtering for your emailing system.
-A mail filter is a type of program that filters and separates email into different folders based on specified criteria.
+A mail filter is a type of program that filters and separates emails into different folders based on specified criteria.
 It provides a way to organize email into different categories automatically, such as separate folders or locations for work, personal, subscriptions and other services.

-Another way to understand mail filtering is by imagining that you have your mail manually checked every day before it reaches your mail box.
+Another way to understand mail filtering is by imagining that you have your mail manually checked every day before it reaches your mailbox.

 Mail filters primarily help in managing and organizing the flow of incoming email messages.
 They can be classified by criteria such as sender’s email address, subject or message content.
 Mail filters work when an email is received at the email server.
 The email server or email software forwards and stores each email based on the filter(s) applied.

-For instance, any email addresses which are marked as work, will automatically be transferred into the “work” folder.
+For instance, any email addresses which are marked as work will automatically be transferred into the “work” folder.
 Similarly, for non-configured email addresses, the email program uses its default mail filtering capabilities that usually send email to the primary inbox, while suspicious emails are sent to the junk or spam folder.

-There was recent email attachment that was being sent around which appeared to be from HMRC.
+There was a recent email attachment that was being sent around which appeared to be from HMRC.
 If this email was opened it would lock all your data files.
 These scenarios are increasing so it is important you act before it is too late.